dmcgits/dmcgits.github.io/mds/GPR103/week1_notes.md

 #### Composition:

 More of a "has a" relationship, or a "can" relationship.
 Has a collider, can collide.
 Gun has a grenade launcher and has a sight.
 But how?
 Unity components!

+### First, GameObjects

+These are things created by unity at runtime.
+They are created from the things in your scene when you hit play.

+*SCREEN OF OBJECTS IN UNITY WITH INSPECTOR OR VIEW IN DEMO WE JUST MADE*

+### Creating Objects vs Components/Monobehaviours

+*THIS SECTION NEEDS DIAGRAMS*

+This is important, and a lot of students missed it last trimester so I'll be drilling it in a bit.

+If you make a script that doesn't inherit from anything, it's just a basic c# class.
+You create basic Objects from them using the `new` keyword, like `Tower trashTower = new Tower();`.
+This is consistent with other object oriented languages, and normal in c#.

+> Scripts created in Unity extend Monobehaviour, making them components: they add functionality to other GameObjects.
+You're going to drag them to or add them in the inspector panel.
+You don't create them with new, that's already handled by unity.

+If you try to call "TowerComponent noobTower = new TowerComponent()" it'll work, but it'll throw errors in Unity, which will hurt your marks.
+It'll hurt them for a good reason, because you're including a bunch of stuff in your object that is totally unused.

+If you want to create GameObjects at runtime along with components, rather than relying on what's in the scene, you can do it by instantiating prefabs.
+We'll talk about that another week.

+## Inheritance and Composition work together in Unity

+We can make components that inherit from eachother.
+We can make objects that don't inherit from anything.
+It'll be important to know the difference, so keep it in the back of your mind.

 ### Cohesion and Coupling